In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 In addition to the more common symptoms listed above, the following complications can manifest in cases of extended silent reflux.

-- Bad Breath / Bitter Taste In Back of Throat – Iron, bitter or sour taste in the mouth is due to stomach contents re fluxing into the airways and mouth
+- Bad Breath / Bitter Taste In Back of Throat – Iron, bitter or sour taste in the mouth is due to stomach contents re fluxing into the airways and mouth.

-- Stress – Stress, like anxiety are both side effects of social pressures and reflux medications
+- Stress – Stress, like anxiety are both side effects of social pressures and reflux medications.

-- Burning / Dry throat – Throat pain is one of the earliest warning signs of reflux as the vocal chords and the larynx (throat) are the closest organs to the stomach
+- Burning / Dry throat – Throat pain is one of the earliest warning signs of reflux as the vocal chords and the larynx (throat) are the closest organs to the stomach.

-- Excessive Belching – Copious burping goes hand in hand with silent reflux, as frequent exposure stomach gases is the cause of the vocal chord damage and burning sensations in the esophagus and mouth
+- Excessive Belching – Copious burping goes hand in hand with silent reflux, as frequent exposure stomach gases is the cause of the vocal chord damage and burning sensations in the esophagus and mouth.

 - Asthma-Like Symptoms – Asthma is a common initial misdiagnosis, this is because stomach contents aspirate into the airways, prompting an immune response that mimics asthma

-- Ear infections – The ear, nose, and throat are all connected so inflammation, bacteria, and mucous responses can express through any of the three organs
+- Ear infections – The ear, nose, and throat are all connected so inflammation, bacteria, and mucous responses can express through any of the three organs.

 - Globus Syndrome – This is that all too familiar sensation of something stuck in your throat.
 This is due to inflammation and swelling of your membranes.
-Its not in your head, you do have something akin to a lump in your throat, it is your own swollen tissue.

-- Difficulties swallowing (dysphagia) – Many LPR sufferers experience trouble swallowing due to throat inflammation
+- Difficulties swallowing (dysphagia) – Many LPR sufferers experience trouble swallowing due to throat inflammation.

 - Post Nasal Drip – Post nasal drip and mucous production is your body’s natural response to protect sensitive tissues in your nasal cavity and esophagus (throat) from acid and acid vapors.
 This can result in excessive mucus in your throat and airways.